 Sam here: I want to thank my special guest blogger S. Claus, who stopped by the last two days to leave us with his 2013 lists of Naughty and Nice in the world of Miles.
 Because Kris K. took the load off of me for writing the blog, I was able to really focus on booking my spring break surprise trip.

 This post directly follows the “Planning Spring Break trip to Costa Rica or Curacao.”
 In that post I stepped us through the early planning stages of a surprise Spring Break trip to Costa Rica or Curacao.
 In doing so I almost completely took Curacao off the table and started to focus on Costa Rica.
 Last night I went ahead and booked the flights, so I’ll go ahead and write up the process I went through.
+Thinking about booking some flights yourself, check out the best one day adventure excursions offered by Buena Vista Del Rincon.

 To briefly recap, I had a terrible combination of options: almost zero flexibility in my dates, and with the removal of Curacao from the equation no destination flexibility either.
 Making this booking work under these situations was luck, plain and simple.